OWASP/www-chapter-bursa-technical-university/index.md

 </div>

 ## Welcome
-Welcome to the OWASP Bursa Technical University student chapter.
+Welcome to the OWASP Bursa Technical University Chapter.
+Bursa Technical University is a state university founded in 2010 and is located in Bursa/TÜRKİYE.

+The educational gap in Information Security between colleges and industry indicates that there is a remarkable gap.
+The awareness of people should be improved to sustain a secure information-centric environment.
+OWASP BTU took this responsiblity to reach and educate more people with the help of OWASP.
+Join us to create a secure and trustable tomorrow.

 ## Participation
 The Open Worldwide Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects, tools, documents, forums, and chapters are free and open to anyone interested in improving application security.